gabrielesh/cb-workshop-docs-test/content/1-week1.md

 order: 1
 ---

-**Goals**: Create a GitHub account; follow the instructions to create and edit a GitHub repository

-**Estimated Time to Complete**: 45 minutes

-For the digital portion of this course, we're going to be using the web platform GitHub to store files and create a website.
-Please follow the instructions below for a quick introduction to GitHub.

-CollectionBuilder Workshop 1 - Part 1
+# CollectionBuilder Workshop 1 - Part 1

-topics:
-LEARNING SEQUENCE: Digital Collections & Storytelling with CollectionBuilder
+Digital Collections & Storytelling with CollectionBuilder

-Learning Sequence Description

 In lesson one of this learning sequence learners will gain experience expressing how they think CollectionBuilder is an appropriate tool for their digital collections and storytelling project.
 The audience for this lesson includes teachers, researchers, students, and staff